rbgvictoria/vicflora-static-pages/keys/Leafy liverworts.md

 ### Lobule margins*

 This character refers to the number or teeth or cilia along the margins of the lobules.
 It contains six states.
+It is only applicable to species with lobules (lobes that are folded to rest dorsally/adaxially or ventrally/abaxially over the main lobe).

 ### Lobule tooth length*

 This character refers to how many cells long the longest tooth on the margins of the lobule are.
 It includes three states.
+It is only applicable to species with lobules (lobes that are folded to rest dorsally/adaxially or ventrally/abaxially over the main lobe).

 #### All unicellular